qchenevier/MBA_memoire/doc/reaction_organization.md

 We developed a conceptual framework that emphasizes the strategic importance of the cumulative stock of designs owned or controlled by a firm (design capital), and the sequence of discrete strategic actions that increase, reduce, or modify a firm's design capital (design moves).
 We conceptualized design capital as a two-dimensional construct comprising option value and technical debt, and adopted the design move as a unit of analysis to explore the duality between design moves and design capital [@Woodard2013].

 #### Organize for Speed & Product Leadership

+Our organizational structures have evolved to manage scarcity.
+The concept of ownership works well for scarcity, but accessing or sharing works better in an abundant, information-based world.
+While the information-based world is now moving exponentially, our organizational structures are still very linear (especially large ones).
+Matrix structures don't work in an exponential, information-based world.
+Rapid or disruptive change is something that large, matrixed organizations find extremely difficult [@VanGeest2014].

 ##### Embracing Disruption vs Fighting the environment with Regulation